 Stimulating the adoption of new and existing ICT services and applications

-Ensure that regulatory frameworks balance the interests of suppliers and users in areas such as the protection of intellectual property rights, data protection and digital rights management, without disadvantaging innovation.
+Support frameworks that encourage innovative approaches that take into consideration the interests of stakeholders in areas such as the protection of intellectual property rights, data protection and digital rights management, without disadvantaging innovation.

-Facilitate the migration to IPv6 and retirement of IPv4.
+Facilitate and encourage the uptake of IPv6.

 Create a secure and stable platform for the development and storage of information.